 Yudanaka is a small station and terminus of the Nagano Dentetsu (Nagaden) Line.
 Located in the centre of Yudanaka Onsen – part of Yamaounchi town – it is the nearest train station to the Jigokudani Monkey Park and nearby Shiga Kogen Ski Resort.
+From the station, the ski resorts of Kita-Shiga Kogen are also within easy reach.

 As such, the station sees heavy traffic – particularly in winter – as visitors from all over the world use the station enroute to the monkeys and Shiga Kogen.